JEdwardsK/sei-project-one/README.md

 ### Design

-For the design, I attemted a retro arcade-style.
+For the design, I attempted a retro arcade-style.
 I searched for space invaders icons using a image search engine and adjusted the colours where necessary using Preview on Mac.

 I also wanted to have the styling as though the game was being played on an arcade machine.
 For this i made a model arcade machine using Blender, and animated a short turnaround of  the model to be used on page load.
 I intended for the final frame to transition into the background image and frame the game's grid.